Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

+Despite this exciting progress in our understanding of 2D attractive bosons, it remains unclear whether a simple, unified theoretical framework exists to analyze these phenomena.
+Consequently, each new solution represents a state-of-the-art effort; see, for example, recent studies in Refs.~\cite{Petrov2024, Tononi2024, Brauneis2024}, { which rely on beyond-mean-field, quantum Monte Carlo and variational approaches, respectively.
+Here, to address this issue, we introduce a generalized GPE that incorporates a physical length scale via a density-dependent coupling, see `Framework' below.
+This equation enables a straightforward and unified description of both the static and dynamic properties of the system, including excited droplet states.

-We note in passing that the mathematical treatment of 2D bosons shares conceptual similarities with the strong interaction in particle physics.
-Indeed, Quantum Chromodynamics (QCD) is asymptotically free~\cite{Gross:1973id,Politzer:1973fx} and thus naively scale invariant at high energies, but this scale invariance is anomalous and broken by dimensional transmutation.
+To illustrate the framework, we first demonstrate that it successfully} describes the behavior of universal droplets~\cite{HammerPRL2004,Petrov2024}, while preserving a simple structure suitable for intuitive analytical and numerical exploration. { For example, in our theory, the finite droplet size emerges naturally because the coupling constant vanishes at high densities, thereby preventing collapse due to attractive interactions (see `Benchmark' below).
+We note in passing that, because the coupling vanishes in the high-density limit, 2D bosons may become a useful toy model for the renormalization of strong interactions in particle physics~\cite{rajeev1999b}.
+Our methods and results may therefore be useful for building intuition about Quantum Chromodynamics (QCD) systems, e.g., quark matter with vortices~\cite{Iida:2002ev,Eto:2009tr}.} Indeed, QCD is asymptotically free~\cite{Gross:1973id,Politzer:1973fx} and thus naively scale invariant at high energies, but this scale invariance is anomalous and broken by dimensional transmutation.
 In finite density QCD, a density-dependent coupling constant enters naturally~\cite{Collins:1974ky}, although in practice, the chemical potential is often used instead of the density~\cite{Kurkela:2009gj}.
-Vortices in quark matter have also been considered~\cite{Iida:2002ev,Eto:2009tr}.
-Our methods and results may be useful for building intuition about such QCD systems.

-{\it Framework.} We study an ultradilute system of $N$ 2D bosons with coordinates $\{\mathbf{x}_i\}$ and a mass $m$ in a trap with the Hamiltonian

-where $V$ describes short-range particle-particle interactions, and $W$ is the trapping potential.
-To facilitate a clear and consistent illustration of our results, we either consider a free system ($W=0$) or employ a harmonic trap, $W(\mathbf{x}_i)=m \omega^2 \mathbf{x}_i^2/2$.
+{ In `Discussion', we demonstrate the capability of the generalized GPE by examining the universal ground state in a trap, and discussing corresponding breathing dynamics.
+Finally, we summarize our findings and outline prospects for future studies of quench dynamics and universal excited states, such as vortices.}